Samizo-AITL/gf180-inkjet-driver/docs/unit/hv_inv_1ch/README.md

 ## Purpose

-This cell exists to:
+The purpose of this cell is **not tapeout readiness**, but to:

 - Establish a **stable geometric reference** for array construction
 - Visualize **HV-relevant physical layers**
-- Separate *what is already fixed* from *what is still undecided*
+- Separate *what is fixed* from *what is still undefined*
-- Act as a **design contract draft** between circuit, layout, and process
+- Act as a **draft design contract** between circuit, layout, and process domains

-It does **not** aim to be DRC/LVS clean at this stage.

 ---